microsoft/pxt/kiosk/README.md

    - Open a sound file editor (such as Audacity or Adobe Audition).
    - Import the downloaded audio file.
    - Edit and clip out the specific sound effect you want.
+   - Run a high-pass filter to reduce volume of low-end frequencies.
    - Export the edited audio as an .ogg file.

 5. Save the .ogg file to /pxt/docs/kiosk-data/sfx: